ietf-wg-cellar/matroska-specification/notes.md

   ...
 </Cluster>
 ```
+Figure: `BlockGroup` with a Frame That References Two Other Frames, with the EBML Tree Shown as XML

 Intra-only video frames, such as the ones found in AV1 or VP9, can be decoded without any other
 frame, but they don't reset the codec state.
 Thus, seeking to these frames is not possible,